Intestinal bypass: Dysfunctions in GI tracts

 Flatulence is observed even after years of surgery.
-Patients may suffer from persisted problems of producing flatus with foul-smell due to the accumulation of gas in the gastrointestinal tract.
+Patients may suffer from persistent problems of producing flatus with foul-smell due to the accumulation of gas in the gastrointestinal tract.
 There can also be problems of abnormal distension of the abdomen after meals.

 Long-term health issues

 Long-term negative health effects were reported.
 Chronic diarrhoea is a common and frequent complication, and further leading to higher risk of proctologic diseases such as haemorrhoids.
 More seriously, the risks of developing nephrolithiasis and chronic kidney disease are 28.7% and 9.0% respectively in the long term.

 Nutritional deficiencies and solutions

 Nutritional deficiencies are often seen in patients after the surgery due to malabsorption.
 They include:

 Loss of appetite

 Anorexia is considered to be a normal response found after the first few weeks of the surgery but after four to six weeks, most patients gain back their initial appetite before receiving the surgery.